rberenguel/2x4/README.md

 3. Files will be named: `0001-bookname-0100.xtc`, `0101-bookname-0200.xtc`, etc.

 **Recommendation:** Use no split (0) for most books.
 Use 100-page splits only for books >500 pages to keep file sizes manageable (~9MB per 100 pages).

+## Extension Device File Manager

+The Chrome extension includes a WiFi-based file manager for the Xteink X4 device:

+1. **Connect to device:**
+   - Enable WiFi hotspot on X4 device (SSID: "E-Paper", password: "12345678")
+   - Connect your computer to the device hotspot
+   - Enter device IP (default: 192.168.3.3) in extension

+2. **Browse and manage files:**
+   - Click "Manage files on device" to open file browser
+   - Navigate folders by clicking folder names
+   - Use ".." to go up one level

+3. **File operations:**
+   - **Upload:** Click "Upload Here" button, select files from your computer
+   - **Rename:** Click ✏️ button next to any file or folder, enter new name
+   - **Delete:** Click ✕ button next to any file, confirm deletion
+   - **New Folder:** Click "New Folder" button, enter folder name
+   - Upload to multiple folders without closing the browser

+**Note:** Especially useful for cleaning up Spotlight's hidden files (`.DS_Store`, etc.) that pollute the SD card when connected via USB.

 ## Technical Details